felix-lang/felix/doc/packages/arrays.rst

       ;
       return o;
     }

+    // this routine SHOULD check FIRST + LEN <= N
+    // we can perform that calculation now .. but there's no way yet to assert it
+    // we can, actually, add it as a constraint ..
+    // but we want the constraint to fail on monomorphisation
+    // NOT during overload resolution .. because that would just reject
+    // the candidate and lead to a not found error instead of a constraint violation error.... fun subarray[
+      FIRST:UNITSUM,
+      LEN:UNITSUM,
+      T,
+      N:UNITSUM,
+      K:UNITSUM=_unitsum_min(LEN, N `- FIRST)
+    ]
+    (a:T^N) : T ^ K
+    =
+    {
+      var o : T ^ K;
+      for i in ..[K] do
+        var first = Typing::arrayindexcount[FIRST].int;
+        var outix = caseno i;
+        var inpix = (first + outix) :>> N; // checked at run time?
+        &o.i <- a.inpix;
+      done
+      return o;
+    }

     //$ Append value to end of an array (functional). fun join[T, N:UNITSUM] (x:array[T, N]) (y:T):array[T, N `+ 1] = {